 The principle of delegation of authority will be effective if:

 The Contractor understands that he not only has the right to make operational decisions, but is also obliged to apply it if necessary.
-A person who has received authority not only can, but is obliged, if the situation requires it, he must know that he will have to account not only for his decisions, but also for inaction.
-This situation is especially important when extreme situations, in a crisis, when the human factor becomes special meaning.
+A person who has received authority not only can, but is also obliged, if the situation requires it, he must know that he will have to account not only for his decisions, but also for inaction.
+This provision is especially important when extreme situations, in a crisis, when the human factor becomes special meaning.

-Decentralization of the right to sign accelerates the process of making managerial decisions and reduces the workload of the manager;
+Decentralization of signature rights speeds up the process of making management decisions and reduces the manager’s workload;

-With the centralization of the right to sign, managers gain confidence in his significant superiority in knowledge over specialist performers, the manager often begins to identify his personality with the organization he leads
+With the centralization of signature rights, managers become confident in their significant superiority in knowledge over executive specialists; the manager often begins to identify his personality with the organization he heads.

 The effectiveness of delegation of authority is obvious, but not all managers are in a hurry to apply it for the following reasons: